lmoellendorf/muttfiles/README.md

 # mutt configuration

 ## Overview
 Customized mutt configuration based on mrtazz/muttfiles.
-Tested with imap and smtp.
+Tested with imap, Maildir and smtp.

+This setup is used to handle 5 different mail accounts.
+The configuration is optimized for daily office usage not for handling mailing lists.

 ## Features
-* prepared for using folder-hooks to manage different accounts
+* prepared for using folder-hooks to manage several different accounts
+ * accounts may be switched using the Fn keys
+ * you may also traverse all mailboxes containing unread mail (next-unread-mailbox)
 * mailcap added for inline viewing of attachemnents
 * highlight new and important mails
-* some simplifications for a smoother workflow (sure, this is a matter of taste and application scenario)
+* keybinding to tag all duplicate messages and use ';d' to delete them
+* keybinding to mark all messages in index as read
+* use aspell for spell checking
+* encourage the use of pgp
+* be as vim'ish as possible

 ## Setup
 1. Clone this repository into your home directory.
 You may clone it into